When I first met John Stoker, he expressed some disappointment about the marketing of his May 2013 release, Overcoming Fake Talk.

 When people come to my team and me for support in bringing their books into the world, what I most often hear is that people want to share their books with as many people as possible.
 Most often, this desire is not about making money from their books; it is truly about making as big a difference as possible with their message.

-As my friend Kevin Eikenberry once said, what I really sell is hope.
+As a wise friend once said, what I really sell is hope.
 People who invest with my company believe and hope that the work we initiate on their behalf will have powerful results in extending the impact of their messages.

 This week, I learned, happily, that it is never too late to invest energy, time, and money in marketing a book.